Home

 Exploring subgroups

-This section describes the Search function results when the input UniProt ID or sequence matches a sequence located in a cluster (≥3 UniRef90 nodes) in the functionally diverse subgroups 2, 5, 16, and 17.
+This section describes the Search function results when the input UniProt ID or sequence matches a sequence located in a cluster (≥3 UniRef90 nodes) in the "diced" functionally diverse subgroups.
 Refer to the description of the Search tab for results when the input matches one of the other subgroups.

 With the Find by UniProt ID function, the user provides a UniProt ID for searching all of the clusters in RadicalSAM.org.
 When the ID is located in the "diced" SSNs of a functionally diverse subgroup, the Results page provides a list of clusters in the "diced" SSNs that contain the UniProt ID along with the number of UniProt IDs, number of cluster nodes, and UniProt ID convergence ratio (CR; described on the Explore Pages tab).
 The clusters are links to the Explore page for that cluster (see Explore Pages tab for a description of the information provided on the Explore page).